kolafaj/SIMOLANT/sources/README.md

 You need MinGW (with gcc/g++) and FLTK (V1.3) installed.

+Warning: may be obsolete, I have one ancient installation working and could not get a new one on Windows 11

 * For a dynamically linked version, see linux above.
 * For statically-linked versions, both standard (windows) and console, use:<br />
   `sh winmake.sh`